-The Master of Science in nursing program is designed to be completed at your own pace, however, students in the MS in nursing program are required to complete all degree requirements within a seven-year period.
+The Master of Science in nursing programs are designed to be completed with full-time or part-time study.
+Students can complete the degree at their own pace, however, students in the MS in nursing programs are required to complete all degree requirements within a seven-year period.
 This time limit is cumulative if enrollment is not continuous.
 Those who do not complete the program within this time may be subject to dismissal.
 If a student withdraws from the School of Nursing and re-enrolls at a later date, a five-year age limit on nursing credits will be in effect.